ginstrom/paladin-novel/manuscript/chapter-06.md

 The tracker remounted, pointing north along the road.
 "Trail's clear.
 They're making for the hills."

 "Good."
-The captain's smile was cold as winter steel.
+The captain's cold smile was audible in his words.
 "Hills mean no horses.
 We'll run them down like rabbits."

 They spurred their mounts forward, hoofbeats fading into the distance.
 Gond waited until silence returned before emerging from cover.
 His hands were steady, but sweat beaded his forehead despite the morning chill.